codeconscious/ccvtac/README.md

   # Where final audio files should be saved.
   "moveToDirectory": "/Users/me/Downloads",

-  # A history of all URLs entered.
+  # A local history of all URLs entered.
   "historyFile": "/Users/me/Downloads/history.log",

   # Count of entries to show for `history` command
   "historyDisplayCount": 20,

-  # Should videos with chapters be split into separate files?
+  # Split videos with chapters into separate files?
   "splitChapters": true,

-  # Delay between video downloads for playlists and channels.
+  # Delay in seconds between individual video downloads
+  # for playlists and channels.
   "sleepSecondsBetweenDownloads": 10,

-  # Delay between batches (i.e., each URL entered).
+  # Delay in seconds between batches (i.e., each URL entered).
   "sleepSecondsBetweenBatches": 20,

   # Whether output should be verbose (true) or quiet (false).
   "verboseOutput": true,

-  # Should video thumbnails be embedded into file tags?
+  # Embed video thumbnails into file tags?
   "embedImages": true,

   # Channel names for which the video thumbnail should